Wayne Darbeau - President/CEO

 Thomas A. Russell was appointed Port Attorney in September 2012.
 Prior to joining the Port of San Diego, he served for 10 years as General Counsel to the Port of Los Angeles and prior to that worked in private practice.
 He is a member of the American Association of Port Authorities Law Review Committee, served as chair of the American Bar Association's Subcommittee on Maritime Financing, and holds an "AV" peer-review rating from Martindale-Hubbell for achieving the highest standards of legal ethics and competence.
 Russell is a contributing author to the national legal treatises Benedict on Admiralty and Moore's Federal Practice.
 He earned a bachelor's degree in business administration from the University of California at Berkeley and a law degree from the University of Southern California's Law School.
 He clerked for Justice Robert Kingsley of the California Court of Appeals and received post-graduate training in dispute resolution at the Harvard Law School.

-The President and Chief Executive Officer and the Port Attorney report to the Board of Port Commissioners.
+The President and Chief Executive Officer, Port Attorney and Port Auditor report to the Board of Port Commissioners.

 Randa Coniglio - Executive Vice President, Operations

 Randa Coniglio was appointed Executive Vice President, Operations in September 2011.
 As Executive Vice President, Operations, she provides corporate oversight over the Engineering/Construction, Real Estate, Environmental & Land Use Management, Government & Civic Relations, Maritime and Marketing & Communications departments.
 She has been with the Port since April 2000, starting out in the Port’s Real Estate Operations Department.
 Prior to the Port, she spent eight years handling a local portfolio of commercial investment properties for a Japanese firm, and five years in retail leasing and development.
 Coniglio holds a bachelor’s degree in chemistry from the University of California, San Diego.